K’gari (Fraser Island) Dingoes

 Living wild on Fraser Island

-About the iconic Fraser Island Dingo
+About the iconic (K’gari) Fraser Island Dingo

 Australia’s first introduced species is the dingo which was introduced at least 3,500 years ago.
 Because they have been in the country for so long, dingoes have become a top-order predator and maintain a functional part within the natural ecological system.
 Dingoes on Fraser Island have significant conservation value due to their iconic status and because they have rarely been interbred with domestic or feral dogs, making the genetically unique.
 The dingoes are managed as protected wildlife within national parks – and therefore across the vast majority of Fraser Island – under the Nature Conservation Act 1992.